-COVERAGE: Applies to respondents who are married and living with husband/wife (MARSTT = 2).
+COVERAGE: Applies to respondents who are married and living with husband/wife (XMARSTA=2,3).

 NOTES: This variable was introduced in Spring 96 to check whether spouses were included as part of the household.
 This question has been included to identify married couples who are legally married but do not live together and are therefore not included as members of the household (e.g. spouse working away from home; spouse in prison).
-Married couples who have legally separated will not be included here, having been coded 3 at MARSTT.
+Married couples who have legally separated will not be included here.